k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

 This capability streamlines tasks often performed by database administrators or managers that need to make large-scale changes with consistency and ease.

-This article explains how to  edit the properties in bulk the bulk.
+This article explains how to edit properties in bulk.
 Click [here](14_1_bulk_creation.md) to learn how to create and view bulk.

 ### How Can I Edit a Bulk?